Athlon1600/ie_proxy/README.md

 # ie_proxy
-A tiny C++ library that makes it easy to change proxy settings
+A tiny C++ library that provides a simple API for querying **Internet Proxy Settings.**
+Unlike other libraries that set and retrieve proxy settings using registry, this one communicates directly with Windows API.